The changing landscape of the finance sector

 Where can machine learning add value?

-- Identification and Verification of customers: In the context of remote onboarding and authentication AI, including biometrics, machine learning and liveness detection techniques can be used to perform micro expression analysis; anti-spoofing checks; fake image detection; and human face attributes analysis.
+- Identification and Verification of customers: For remote onboarding and authentication AI, including biometrics, machine learning and liveness detection techniques can be used to perform micro expression analysis; anti-spoofing checks; fake image detection; and human face attributes analysis.

 - Monitoring of the business relationship and behavioural and transactional analysis:

 - Unsupervised machine learning algorithms: to group customers into cohesive groupings based on their behaviour.
-This will then create controls that can be set based on a risk-based approach (e.g. transaction threshold settings), allowing a tailored and efficient monitoring of the business relationship.
+This will then create controls that can be set based on a risk-based approach (e.g. transaction threshold settings) allowing tailored and efficient monitoring of the business relationship.

 - Supervised machine learning algorithms: Allow for a quicker and real time analysis of data according to the relevant AML/CFT requirements in place.